Xtremono/cardano-ppot/Docs/Ceremony_&_Contribution_Guidelines.md

 ### Receive Ceremony URLs from Coordinator

-The ceremony coordinator will provide you with a JSON file containing the download and upload URLs.
+At this stage, the ceremony coordinator will provide you with a JSON file containing the download and upload URLs.
 This file will look like:

 ```json
 {